Islamic Revolutionary Guard Corps: Lebanon Civil War

 During the Lebanese Civil War, the IRGC allegedly sent troops to train fighters in response to the 1982 Israeli invasion of Lebanon.
 In Lebanon, political parties had staunch opinions regarding the IRGC's presence.
-Some, mainly the Christian militias such as the Lebanese Forces, Phalanges, and most of the Christian groups declared war on the IRGC, claiming they violated Lebanese sovereignty, while others, including Muslim militias, were neutral to their presence.
-Groups such as the PSP and Mourabiton did not approve of their presence, but to preserve political alliances they decided to remain silent on the matter.
+Some, mainly the Christian militias such as the Lebanese Forces, Phalanges, and most of the Christian groups declared war on the IRGC, claiming they violated Lebanese sovereignty.
+Others, including Muslim militias, were neutral to their presence.
+Groups such as the PSP and Mourabiton did not approve of their presence but remained silent to preserve political alliances.

-2006 Lebanon War
+2006–2009: Lebanon and insurgencies

 During the 2006 Lebanon War, several Iranian Revolutionary Guards were reportedly killed by Israeli forces in Baalbek, a town close to the Syrian border.
-Israeli officials believe that Iranian Revolutionary Guards forces were responsible for training and equipping the Hezbollah fighters behind the missile attack on the INS Hanit which left four Israeli sailors dead and seriously damaged the vessel.
+Israeli officials believe that IRGC forces were responsible for training and equipping the Hezbollah fighters behind the missile attack on the INS Hanit which left four Israeli sailors dead and seriously damaged the vessel.

-2006 plane crash

 In January 2006, an IRGC Falcon crashed near Oroumieh, about 560 miles northwest of Tehran, near the Turkish border, Iranian media reported.
 All fifteen passengers died, including twelve senior IRGC commanders.
 Among the dead was General Ahmad Kazemi, the IRGC ground forces commander, and Iran–Iraq War veteran.
 Gen. Masoud Jazayeri, spokesman for the IRGC, told state radio that both of the plane's engines had failed, its landing gear had jammed, and there was snow and poor visibility at the time.

-Possible attacks on Quds Force

-On 7 July 2008, investigative journalist and author Seymour Hersh wrote an article in The New Yorker stating that the Bush Administration had signed a presidential finding authorizing the CIA's Special Activities Division to begin cross border paramilitary operations from Iraq and Afghanistan into Iran.
+On 7 July 2008, investigative journalist and author Seymour Hersh wrote an article in The New Yorker stating that the Bush administration had signed a presidential finding authorizing the CIA's Special Activities Division to begin cross border paramilitary operations from Iraq and Afghanistan into Iran.
 These operations would be against the Quds Force, the commando arm of the IRGC that had been blamed for repeated acts of violence in Iraq, and "high-value targets" in the war on terror.

-October 2009 Pishin bombing

 In October 2009, several top commanders of the Revolutionary Guards were killed in a suicide bombing in the Pishin region of Sistan-Baluchistan, in the south-east of Iran.
 The Iranian state television said 31 people died in the attack, and more than 25 were injured.
 Shia and Sunni tribal leaders were also killed.
 The Sunni Baluchi insurgent group Jundullah claimed responsibility for the attack.
-The Iranian government initially blamed the United States for involvement in the attacks, as well as Saudi Arabia, the United Kingdom and later Pakistan for their alleged support of the Jundallah group.
+The Iranian government initially blamed the United States for involvement in the attacks, as well as Saudi Arabia, the United Kingdom and later Pakistan for their alleged support of Jundallah.
 The United States denied involvement, but some reports of US assistance to Jundallah during the Bush administration have come from Western sources.
 The attacks appear to have originated in Pakistan and several suspects have been arrested.